0foo/study_notes/rhcsa-summary/topics/text_processing.md

 ### Know
+* globbing(shitty regex)-what man page for this
-* globbing
+* shell expansion
-* shell expansion- 5 types and how to avoid if not wanted
+    * 5 types and how to avoid if not wanted
+    * what man page
-* seq
+    * seq vs {}
-* redirection or error/stdout also tee command
-* grep and it's various comman flags
-* less(man) navigation
     * brace expansion
     * variable expansion
     * arithmetic expansion
     * command substitution
+* seq
+* redirection or error/stdout also tee command
+* grep and it's various comman flags-man page
+* less(man) navigation
 * glob/regex:
     * `man grep`
     * glob: *, ?, [az], [a-z], [^az], character classes i.e. [[:upper:]], ^ and $/start_end of line
+    * know what parenthesis in globbing do
     * regex: alternation with |, -E with grep
 * grep: recursive, not, case insensitive, logical OR, logical AND
 * how to combine regex/glob: c[aou]*t